Understanding and Implementing the Risk-Need-Responsivity (RNR) Model in Correctional Treatment

 Q: Is the RNR model suitable for all offenders?

-A: While RNR principles are applicable to offenders across the risk spectrum, the intensity of treatment should be tailored to the individual's risk level.
+A: While RNR principles are applicable to offenders across the risk spectrum, the intensity of treatment should be designed for the individual's risk level.
 Low-risk offenders may require less intensive interventions than high-risk offenders.

 Q: What are some examples of criminogenic needs?